Medical and Public Health Laboratory Microbiology

 The program requires qualified applicants with a doctoral degree (Ph.D., M.D., Sc.D., D.O.., Sc.D., Dr. P.H., D.V.M, etc.) with graduate education in microbiology or immunology.
 Completion of an ACGME residency is required for applicants with M.D. or D.O.
 Desirable prerequisites for the postgraduate training program may include some of the following - courses in epidemiology, immunology, microbiology, molecular biology, histology, pathogenesis of infection and statistics.

 The program accepts one trainee every other year.
-The position has been filled for the 2021-23 academic year.
-Applications will be accepted starting June 2022 for the 2023-25 position.
+The position has been filled for the 2023-25 academic year.
+Applications will be accepted starting June 2024 for the 2025-27 academic years.
 Applications should submitted via the ASM CPEP website.

 Training at Northwestern University provides diverse and challenging clinical experiences and world-class education located in the heart of the beautiful city of Chicago.
 Learn more via the videos below.